 - Based on class schedules, we have programmed our air systems to increase the number of air changes before and after occupancy to flush the air from the buildings.

 - During occupancy, we will introduce as much outside air as possible.

 - Facilities Management will continue routine maintenance to ensure air handling units are running at optimal performance.

 - Health promotion and awareness efforts will continue.
-COVID-19 is a vaccine-controllable disease, and we will continue to promote and support first and second doses for our community members.
+COVID-19 is a vaccine-controllable disease, and we will continue to promote and support all recommended initial vaccine doses and boosters for our community members.